-I was deeply impressed by story of Kim Phuc.
+Eric was deeply impressed by story of Kim Phuc.
 She was the young screaming Vietnamese girl running naked after a napalm attack in the famous black and white picture that iconized the horrible Vietnam war.
-I found out that she was now an adult woman leading a peace foundation in Canada.
+He found out that she was now an adult woman leading a peace foundation in Canada.

-After reading Denise Chong's biography about the life of Kim, I decided to dedicate a song to Kim Phuc.
+After reading Denise Chong's biography about the life of Kim, Eric decided to dedicate a song to Kim Phuc.
 That is how "The girl in the picture" was born.

 A difficult song to write, it captures the painful events of Kim's past with her remarkable strength emerging out of a desire to heal and forgive.
 Yanah sang the song, and forty children aged 6 to 14 belonging to the Mozaiek choir participated in the recording of "The girl in the picture".
 A string quartet arrangement was added as the final touch to the piano song.

 The single CD was released during a press conference, where Yanah handed over the first copy to Kim Phuc.
-Since then, Kim and me became close friends and we see each other regularly.
+Since then, Kim and Eric became close friends and they see each other regularly.
 You can find press reviews about this event here.

-In January 2004, I registered Yanah as her manager to the Eurosong preselections in Belgium.
-We didn't make it to the finals though.
+In January 2004, Eric registered Yanah as her manager to the Eurosong preselections in Belgium.
 You can find the press reviews of her performance here.

-Later in 2004, we released Yanah's first album, also called "The Girl in the Picture".
-You can read the - quite positive - press reviews of her debut album here.
+Later in 2004, Eric released Yanah's first album, also called "The Girl in the Picture".
+You can read the positive press reviews of her debut album here.